wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 Anyway, we finally got into the space in October of 2012.
 Thankfully no more jewelery heists have happened.
 We host a lot of community events at our office and I'm really happy with that.
-Currenty we organize [Boston Ember](http://www.meetup.com/Boston-Ember-js/), [Boston Openhack](http://openhack.github.io/boston/), [UX Boston](http://www.meetup.com/uxboston/), run classes for [Girls Develop It Boston](http://www.girldevelopit.com/chapters/boston), and host [Boston Postgres](http://www.meetup.com/Boston-PostgreSQL-Users-Group-BPUG/).
+Currently we organize [Boston Ember](http://www.meetup.com/Boston-Ember-js/), [Boston OpenHack](http://openhack.github.io/boston/), [UX Boston](http://www.meetup.com/uxboston/), run classes for [Girls Develop It Boston](http://www.girldevelopit.com/chapters/boston), and host [Boston Postgres](http://www.meetup.com/Boston-PostgreSQL-Users-Group-BPUG/).